-Best = Hand in your SB during Friday's class, as a printed paper
+Best = hand in your SB during class on its due date, as a printed paper

-Also Best = upload your SB to the Blackboard Digital Dropbox before class begins on Friday, including your last name in the uploaded filename
+Also Best = upload your SB to Blackboard Digital Dropbox before class begins on the due date.
+Put your last name in the uploaded paper's filename.